 Russia for centuries was “axing the window to Europe” as their historians put it and blocking it with new prejudices over and over again.
 In Ukraine, we all had the opportunity to see that prejudices and “away from the West” movement with anti-Maidain, anti-Nato and anti-West prepaid demonstrations.
 But why is this happening?
 What If Putin didn’t change because the West didn’t change?

 The West was half recognizing the war in Ukraine for what it was, half calling it, half meaning it, half doing anything at all about it.
 Why?
 Perhaps there is no understanding who they are dealing with.
-Some light is shed in the now popular TV-series “House of cards” about the dark side of political life.
+Some light is shed in the now popular TV-series “House of cards” about the dark side of American politics.
 Where Russian president Viktor Petrov portrayed as a decent and even classy person with a sense of humor and good command of English.
 He is also somehow very tall.
 Well, the thing is – he is nothing like that.
 I am not saying that all Americans see it the way this series does.
 But you have to give it that, something is wrong with this idea.

 Russia always wanted to be like the US so bad.
 And it still does.
 This is a big part of its inferiority complex.
 But maybe the United States wanted to be just a little more like Russia?
 Not to give a damn, or at least pretend not to.